Elvis Andrus Player Props: White Sox vs. Guardians

 Elvis Andrus At The Plate

-- Andrus is batting .204 with eight doubles, a triple, two home runs and 21 walks.
+- Andrus has nine doubles, a triple, two home runs and 21 walks while hitting .206.

-- In 71 games played this year, he has homered in just two of them.
+- In 72 games played this season, he has gone deep in only two of them.

-- In 11 games this year (15.5%), Andrus has picked up an RBI, and in seven of those games (9.9%) he had more than one.
+- Andrus has an RBI in 12 of 72 games this season, with multiple RBI in seven of them.
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 21.1% of his games this year, with more than one run scored in 7.0%.
+- He has scored in 15 of 72 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.